ImJustIvaan/RoCheap/README.md

    The extension is now installed in your browser.
 ## Local builds

-RedirectTube keeps a single shared codebase in `src/browser`.
+RoCheap keeps a single shared codebase in `src/browser`.
 Use the provided helper to prepare browser-specific bundles:

 ```
 node scripts/build.js